 For couples who still get along and can amicably discuss the terms of their divorce, uncontested divorce is the way to go.
 In an uncontested divorce, the two spouses sit down together and patiently discuss key points until they arrive at the terms of their divorce.

 In an uncontested divorce, together, divorcing parties will make decisions about:

-With the help of one of our attorneys, we will memorialize the agreements between you and your spouse into a Marital Dissolution Agreement and a Parenting Plan to be incorporated into your Final Decree of Divorce.
+With the help of one of our attorneys at The Law Office of Martin Sir & Associates, we will memorialize the agreements between you and your spouse into a Marital Dissolution Agreement and a Parenting Plan to be incorporated into your Final Decree of Divorce.
 It is important to note that our office can only represent one of you.
 We would not be in a position to answer or give advice to your spouse but can prepare the paperwork on your behalf, for your spouse’s review, approval and signature.

 - It allows the couples to determine the terms of their divorce on their own rather than leaving it up to a judge

 - It is generally faster than a contested divorce

 - It is generally cheaper than a contested divorce